 How can I prevent my pet from contacting canine influenza?

 Although the mortality rate from this disease has been low, the morbidity rate (the likelihood of the carrier becoming sick) can be as high as 80%.
 Preventing your pet from getting this disease can be as easy as an exam and vaccines with Dr. Elliott!

-Ahwatukee Commons offers a vaccine that protects against one of the strains of the virus, and once your pet has been deemed healthy enough to receive it, he/she can be vaccinated.
+Ahwatukee Commons offers a vaccine that protects against both strains of the virus, and once your pet has been deemed healthy enough to receive it, he/she can be vaccinated.
 This vaccine is considered a “lifestyle” vaccine, and should be given to pets that frequent kennels, grooming, parks, or other areas with a large concentration of other dogs.
 Speak to one of the staff members today for more information!